Corsinvest/cv4ab-api-dotnet/README.md

 - CreateTagString
 - CreateTagFloat32
 - CreateTagFloat64
-- CreateTagType specify type and name only, and automatcly calculated size from property or array
+- CreateTagType specify type and name only, and automatically calculated size from property or array
 - CreateTagType specify name,size,length for array
 - CreateTagArray